machine-moon/data_visualizer/README.md

 ## Usage

-1. Download and extract the `data_inspector_T100.zip` file.
-2. Run the main Python script from the extracted folder.
+1. Run the main Python script from the extracted folder.
-3. Follow the on-screen instructions to choose the data visualization options.
+2. Follow the on-screen instructions to choose the data visualization options.

 ## Dependencies